 Expectations if Your Grant is Funded

-Please be aware that you need to complete the following to receive your funding (this information will be included with award notifications in September 2019).
+Please be aware that you need to complete the following to receive your funding (this information will be included with award notifications in September 2020 and/or January 2021).

 - Submit a W-9 form with the Applicant's Taxpayer Identification Number (either an individual social security number or an employer identification number).

 - Sign a contractual agreement to indemnify the City against any and all liability and indicate applicant's full acceptance and assumption of responsibility for all federal, state, local, and venue legal responsibilities related to the project included but not limited to liability insurance, workers' comp insurance, permits, and taxes.